 The portions were always large enough for me.
 I usually did not finish the rice.
 The Continental breakfast consisted of two slices of toast, a small croissant, two fried eggs and salad.
 There wasn’t much of the promised fruit.
 A couple of times it was replaced by two muffins or it was only a banana.
 Since I eat a lot of fruit, I ordered that extra every now and then.

 The offered, quite tasty dishes varied between traditional Thai food (red and green curry, Tom Yang Gung, fried rice, Pad Thai, …) and Spaghetti or Japanese-inspired something.
-Overall, the selection was far too much meat for me.
+The selection was far too much meat for me.
 However, this in turn makes you full and lasts longer.

 Glad I was for the microwave in the cupboard.
 The food came in plastic dishes put in front of the door.
 Obviously, this can no longer be warm let alone hot.
 I also didn’t always want to eat at the designated time and was able to heat up my meals.
 On top of the micro, I had my own cutlery and dishes, so I didn’t have to eat with plastic all the time.

 You can order from 6 am to 8:30 pm from the hotel restaurant.
 However, that seemed to offer the same dishes.
 Since I am a big fan of ice cream, I treated myself to an ice cream sundae at halftime.
 Unfortunately, I was very disappointed because that did not fit my expectations.

 Since I was not allowed to order mineral water during the first week, I got 4 to 5 liters of drinking water from the hotel every day.
 Only towards the end I was told that I now had to pay 70 baht for the 12 bottles from the hotel.
 Then I ordered a large pack of Pura at 7/11.